Already have an account?

 For example, Europass requires you to meticulously list your job history - including irrelevant part-time jobs.
 As these increasingly take up space on your Europass CV, valuable experience and essential educational certificates are overwhelmed.
 No recruiter needs to hear about your years of bar work.
 Europass has mistaken priorities for the professional world.

-“The most important element in your CV is how you detail your past experience, and you can achieve this through your job descriptions,” says Shauna Schwarz, career blogger at Academized and US Essay Writers.
+“The most important element in your CV is how you detail your past experience, and you can achieve this through your job descriptions,” says Shauna Schwarz, career blogger at Academized.
 “By tailoring the language you use to describe your working history, you can express to recruiters in precise terms that you’re perfect for the role you’re applying for.”

 Yet a Europass CV lacks the structure to facilitate this.
 When you use a Europass CV you lose the ability to engineer your job descriptions to the current role, meaning recruiters have no strong sense of you as a valuable candidate.
 In a competitive job market, this can put you at the bottom of the pile.